Linux make Command with Examples

 make Command Terminal Output

-The make command created two object files (main.o and text.o) and the executable (my_app).
+The make command creates two object files (main.o and text.o) and the executable (my_app).

-To verify that make created new files, run ls again:
+To verify that make created new files, run the ls command:

 make and ls Commands Terminal Output